insun/SimpleAOP/README.md

 Basic usage
 ------------

 The basic usage use classic aspect.
-An exemple with a before joint point :
+An example with a before joint point :

 ```php